top of page

 Kopka River, Ontario.
-Cliff prepares steam-fried pizza--10 min. prep/2 min. cook
+Cliff prepares steam fried pizza - 10 min. prep/2 min. cook

-Quick!
-Name the most important thing on a camping trip.
-If you said “food”, you’re partly correct.
+If you said “food,” you’re partly correct.
 If you said GOOD food, you are dead right!
 I’ve been on many canoe trips where the rapids were intimidating, the portages bad, and the weather was awful.
 But my crews never complained.
 Why?
 Because we were always warm and dry, and we had really good food.
 I learned early that if everything on a trip goes sour, at least they’ll remember the food.

 So how do you make “great” meals fast when it’s cold, windy and raining, and all you have is a one burner trail stove, a few pots and minimal utensils?
 What trail foods taste best and are most nutritious?
 Where do you find recipes that work in the wild?

 My publisher once told me that when their money runs low, they bring out a new knot book.
-Yes, “knots”.
+Yes, “knots.”
 People love them!
 Admittedly, I’ve authored a couple of knot books myself, BUT, up front, I’ve said that there are just three, possibly as many as five, knots you really need.
 The rest are largely just for fun.
 Still, people love knot books.

 I submit that if you want recipes, ask mom.
 She has lots of them!

-Consider this: if I went into Martha Stewart’s kitchen and prepared one of my trail meals, it would be excellent.
-Okay, Martha would do better.
-But you would like what I made.
-Now, reverse the situation.
 Martha is on one of my canoe trips.
 She has my one burner stove, pots and just a few utensils.
 It’s cold, windy and raining.
 We’re huddled beneath a big tarp, bundled up to keep warm.
-The cook sits on an insulated pad on the ground or on a small camping chair, just out-of-reach of the rain.
+The cook sits on an insulated pad on the ground or on a small camping chair, just out of reach of the rain.
 Water is in a jug.
-It was collected from the nearby river: its temperature is 42 degrees F. That’s very cold: your stove will consume a lot of fuel—and time--to bring it to a boil.
+It was collected from the nearby river: its temperature is 42 degrees F. That’s very cold: your stove will consume a lot of fuel - and time - to bring it to a boil.
 Okay, Martha, go to it!

 Question?
 How do you think she’ll do?